Fenway researchers and educators are frequently published in:

 Data and Health Informatics

-The Fenway Institute supports clinical, research and health services through state of the art health informatics and data systems.
-Fenway’s Informatics and Data Center continues to be a leader among community health centers in developing data capacity and HIT initiatives.
-Electronic Patient Reported Outcomes (ePRO) has expanded and is now integrated into our Behavioral Health Department, which enabled Fenway to be among the top 10 Health Centers reporting SBIRT data.
+The Fenway Institute supports clinical, research and public health services through state of the art health informatics and data systems.
+Fenway’s Informatics and Data Center continues to be a leader among Community Health Centers in developing data capacity and Health Information Technology (HIT) innovations.